onyx-platform/onyx/doc/user-guide/performance-tuning.md

 node is available for testing.
 Ensure this option is set to true when operating in production.

-Please see the Aeron [messaging section](messaging#aeron-messaging) for general discussion of the Aeron messaging implementation.
+Please refer to the [Aeron messaging section](messaging.md#aeron-messaging) for general discussion of the Aeron messaging implementation and its characterstics.